 The Average Fixed Cost (AFC) is the fixed cost which doesn’t change with the change in some number of goods and services produced by a company.
 To put it in a nutshell, AFC is the fixed cost per unit and is calculated by dividing the total fixed cost by the output level.

-AFC is only for a short run, as no cost is fixed for a long time.
+AFC is only for a short run, as no-cost is fixed for a long time.
 When the unit produces increases, the AFC per unit decreases, similarly, when the business produces less unit, the average cost increases per unit.

 However, only one unit, mostly capital, is fixed.
 Examples of AFC are permanent employees salaries, the mortgage payment on machinery and plant, rent, etc.,

-AFC Formula and Example:
+Average Fixed Cost Formula and Example:

 AFC = Total Fixed Cost / Output (Q)